sensson/python-spamexperts/README.md

 # Migrations

 Unfortunately, SpamExperts doesn't allow you to migrate specific domains to other clusters without a lot of manual work.
+We intend to solve that with a custom migration method.

-Most controllers have a `migrate_to`-method.
+Most controllers have a `migrate_to`-method available.
 For example:

 ```python
 from spamexperts.controllers import Domain